jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/Beaconing/README.md

 | HTTP(S)                                              | https://github.com/EmpireProject/Empire           |
 | [Websocket](https://en.wikipedia.org/wiki/WebSocket) | https://github.com/Arno0x/WSC2                    |

 You may ask how about other protocols like ICMP & what not.
-It make sense to limit outbound protocols to the Internet plus, Sysmon can only report successful TCP & UDP connections.
+Sysmon can only report successful TCP & UDP connections.

 ## Observations